hypo69/hypo/pytest/gemini - set 1/en/webdriver/firefox/firefox.md

 * **Comprehensive Coverage:** The tests cover valid input, invalid inputs (nonexistent profiles), exception handling, and important edge cases.

 Remember to replace the placeholder `gs.path` mocks with your actual `gs.path` implementation in a way that allows them to be mocked or faked during testing.
-The example above shows a simple mock to illustrate the general approach.
+The example above shows a simple mock to illuStarte the general approach.
 You should use a more sophisticated mocking method if your actual `gs.path` is more complex.